Practical and emotional support for young people with Special Educational Needs and Disability (SEND)

 Moving back into whatever the new normal is when children and young people begin to return to school will offer a range of challenges for families from practicalities of maintaining social distancing to anxiety about coming out of social isolation.

 If Sharon can help in any way by talking to parents/carers and trying to find out what might work to ease these anxieties, please feel free to contact her on: 03000 419493 or 07824 707374.

 Headspace – Take a Mindful Walk

 Headspace – A Mini-Meditation for our Wellbeing this week

 Headspace – Stressed?
 Learn to reframe stressful situations with this short meditation.

 Activities and guidance

 Council for Disabled Children – are the umbrella body for the disabled children’s sector bringing together professionals, practitioners and policy makers.
-They have a library of resources that you can access.

 Beams – is a local charity that supports disabled children, young people and their families.
 The disabled children and young people who access our services will typically have one or more learning difficulty, complex health needs, physical or sensory impairment, challenging behaviour, Autism or severe ADHD.
 Telephone: 01322 668501.